-Chicken skewers come in all sizes and shapes.
-These chicken skewers are easy as can be, require just a handful of ingredients, and take on a lovely Thai lilt thanks to coconut milk, which lends the chicken sweetness and tenderness without leaving it overwhelmingly coconutty, and fish sauce, which lends the chicken just the right complexity.–Renee Schettler Rossi
+Skewer recipes come in all sorts of varieties.
+These chicken skewers are easy as can be, require just a handful of ingredients, and take on a lovely Thai lilt thanks to coconut milk, which lends the chicken sweetness and tenderness without leaving it overwhelmingly coconutty, and fish sauce, which lends the chicken just the right complexity.

-You’re going to be left with a little extra coconut milk in the can after making the marinade for these chicken skewers.
-Not that you asked, but if you want our advice, consider tossing together some coconut rice as a subtly sweet side that goes perfectly with the slightly pungent and peppery chicken.
+You’re going to be left with a little extra coconut milk after making the marinade for these chicken skewers.
+If you want our advice (actually, it’s the advice of LC tester, Jackie Gorman), consider tossing together some coconut rice as a subtly sweet side that goes perfectly with the slightly pungent and peppery chicken.
 Simply cook rice as you usually would, substituting the coconut milk for an equal amount of water.
 Watch and stir the rice frequently as the natural sugars in the coconut could cause it to scorch more easily than usual.
 And don’t forget a pinch of salt.

 - 4 cloves garlic, finely chopped

-- 1/4 cup (1/3 ounce or 10 grams) lightly packed chopped cilantro, plus more for garnish
+- 1/4 cup lightly packed chopped cilantro, plus more for garnish

 - Thinly sliced red onion, for garnish

 - In a resealable plastic bag or baking dish, mix together the coconut milk, fish sauce, garlic, cilantro, curry powder, and pepper.
 (Or, if you prefer to save yourself the chopping by hand, simply toss everything into a food processor or blender and pulse prior to pouring it into the bag or baking dish.)